Cooperative data-driven modeling: First case study: learning plasticity laws for different microstructures

 Moreover, we learn all four tasks with one network, while four separate networks are necessary for the conventional case.
 Therefore, using fewer parameters and achieving better performance.
 As clarified next, this is explained by the knowledge transfer that happens between subnetworks.
 Also, it should be noted that the network still has free space to learn future tasks, although saturation would occur soon if more tasks were considered because the neural network is small.

-In Fig. \ref{fig:4tasks_order4_time-stress}, we show the prediction of CDDM with 800 training paths and 200 paths for tasks 2-4 respectively; the first task is learned with 800 paths for both cases.
-We observe a good fitting for all four tasks if we have 800 training paths, and a bit worse if 200 paths are given.
-However, for both cases, it is clear that CDDM captures the behavior of stress for all tasks.
-Hence, Fig. \ref{fig:4tasks_order4_time-stress_800-200} justifies our hypothesis of using continual learning as a possible solution to tackle the data scarcity problem in history-dependent constitutive law modeling.
+In Figure \ref{fig:4tasks_order4_time-stress_800-200}, we show the prediction of CDDM with 200 training paths for tasks 2-4 respectively; the first task is learned with 800 paths.
+We compare CDDM with standard (non-cooperative) training with one network per task.
+As the figure illustrates, CDDM learns the data better than conventional training and requires just one network instead of four.
+Hence, Figure \ref{fig:4tasks_order4_time-stress_800-200} justifies our hypothesis of using continual learning as a possible solution to tackle the data scarcity problem in history-dependent constitutive law modeling.
 From this figure, it is clear that the GRU is able to learn material behavior by having 200 training paths for tasks 2-4.

 Overall, we observe that the continual learning strategy allows us not only to learn four different geometries with one network but also improves test error under the limited data regime.
 In addition, we can see that even if we have enough data, continual learning does not worsen the results significantly compared to standard training (no more than 0.5\% difference).